 - Brief guide to Fort Wayne 28 page booklet published in 1941 by Writers’ Program (Ind.) on Archive.org

 - 50 Things You Probably Didn’t Know About Fort Wayne by Cait White on Movoto Blog

 - By The Way or once-upon-a-time but no longer exist places- mentions Manochio's, Trier Park, Java Shop in the Van Orman Hotel, Berghoff Gardens, English Terrace, and Keenan Hotel in Let's take a little walk through Fort Wayne's 'once-upon-a-time; places by Betty Stein was published September 11, 2012 in The News-Sentinel newspaper.

-- City of Fort Wayne web site www.cityoffortwayne.org has a Fort Wayne History page and City TV Features go back to 2012.
+- City of Fort Wayne web site www.cityoffortwayne.org has a Fort Wayne History page with photos under Community Development, Fort Wayne History on the Internet Archive Wayback Machine, and City TV Features go back to 2012.

 - City Utilities Facilities describes how river water is filtered by the City of Fort Wayne

 - Downtown 360° Virtual Tour an immersive 360° Virtual Tour of Downtown Fort Wayne by Fort Wayne's Downtown Improvement District

 - Fort Wayne Flag at 100 by Michael Rice published May 23, 2016 on History Center Notes & Queries blog and Yes, Fort Wayne has a flag! by Carmen Doyle published May 7, 2014 in History Center Notes & Queries blog.

 - Fort Wayne Facts on City of Fort Wayne.